annimukherjee/Quiz-Master/README.md

  The application should send daily reminders to users on mail

-Check if a user has not visited or a new quiz is created by the admin If yes, then send the alert asking them to visit and attempt the quiz if it is relevant to them The reminder can be sent in the evening, every day (students can choose the time)
+  - Check if a user has not visited or a new quiz is created by the admin
+  - If yes, then send the alert asking them to visit and attempt the quiz if it is relevant to them
+  - The reminder can be sent in the evening, every day (students can choose the time)

-b.
-Scheduled Job - Monthly Activity Report - Devise a monthly report for the user created using HTML and sent via mail.
+#### b.
+Scheduled Job - Monthly Activity Report
+Devise a monthly report for the user created using HTML and sent via mail.

-The activity report can include quiz details, how many quizzes taken in a month, their score, average score, ranking in the quiz etc.
+- The activity report can include quiz details, how many quizzes taken in a month, their score, average score, ranking in the quiz etc.
-For the monthly report to be sent, start a job on the first day of every month → create a report using the above parameters → send it as an email
+- For the monthly report to be sent
+  - start a job on the first day of every month → create a report using the above parameters → send it as an email

-c.1 User Triggered Async Job - Export as CSV - Devise a CSV format details for the quizzes completed by the user This export is meant to download the quiz details (quiz_id, chapter_id,  date_of_quiz, score, remarks etc.)
+#### c.1 User Triggered Async Job - Export as CSV

+Devise a CSV format details for the quizzes completed by the user

+This export is meant to download the quiz details (quiz_id, chapter_id,  date_of_quiz, score, remarks etc.)

-Have a dashboard from where the user can trigger the export This should trigger a batch job, and send an alert once done OR c.2 User Triggered Async Job - Export as CSV - Devise a CSV format details for the all quizzes to be seen by the admin This export is meant to download the user details (user_id, quizzes_taken, average score (performance), etc.)
+Have a dashboard from where the user can trigger the export This should trigger a batch job, and send an alert once done

+OR

+#### c.2 User Triggered Async Job - Export as CSV

+- Devise a CSV format details for the all quizzes to be seen by the admin
+- This export is meant to download the user details (user_id, quizzes_taken, average score (performance), etc.)
-Have a dashboard from where the admin can trigger the export This should trigger a batch job, and send an alert once done
+- Have a dashboard from where the admin can trigger the export
+- This should trigger a batch job, and send an alert once done

-1. Performance and Caching
+### Performance and Caching
-Add caching where required to increase the performance Add cache expiry
+- Add caching where required to increase the performance (only for a couple of endpoints)
+- Add cache expiry
-API Performance
+- API Performance

+### Recommended Functionalities
+- Well-designed PDF reports for Monthly activity reports (Students can choose between HTML and PDF reports)
+- External APIs/libraries for creating charts, e.g. ChartJS
+- Implementing frontend validation on all the form fields using HTML5 form validation or JavaScript
+- Implementing backend validation within your APIs

+### Optional Functionalities
+- Provide styling and aesthetics to your application by creating a beautiful front end using simple CSS or Bootstrap
+- Implement a dummy payment portal (just a view taking payment details from user for paid quizzes)